angelr1076/commerce/README.md

-I've been pushing these products pretty much at completion since I've been developing in the Cloud 9 IDE which already has version control.
+I've been pushing these projects pretty much at completion since I've been developing in the Cloud 9 IDE which already has version control.
 I then migrate these projects to my local environment and push from VS Code.

 # Commerce